 Comparatively modest Wi-Fi speed

-No multi-gig, Dual-WAN, Link Aggregation, or 160MHz support
+No multi-gig, Dual-WAN, or Link Aggregation support

 No mesh option for now